ELECTRICAL POWER TRANSFORMER AND INDUCTOR DESIGN

 where L - inductance (in henry), Ipk - peak current in amps, B - flux in gauss.
 All units and formulas in this page are given in CGS (see CGS to SI unit converter

 ).
-From this we can find the number of turns for the desired inductance L:
+Once you set Bmax and choose a core size, you can find from the above equation the number of turns for the desired inductance L:

 Note that L is not constant.
 If the Ipk keeps increasing, at some point Bmax will be approaching Bsat and "L" will start dropping.
-To prevent the core saturation at a required current, an air gap is usually introduced.
-The length of an equivalent discrete gap: lg≈0.4×π×N×Ipk/Bmax
+To prevent the core saturation at a required current, an air gap can be introduced.
+The length of a net discrete gap: lg≈0.4×π×N×Ipk/Bmax

-Note that the real gap should be selected slightly larger than the calculated value due to flux fringing.
-Combining the above equations yields: lg≈0.4×π×L×Ipk2/(Bmax×Ac)
+Note that in practice, the gap may need to be selected slightly larger than the calculated value due to flux fringing.
+Combining the above equations for N and lg yields: lg≈0.4×π×L×Ipk2/(Bmax×Ac)

 .
-The gap is also often introduced to increase working flux swing in single-ended topologies, to store more energy in magnetizing inductance, and to stabilize the inductance value.
+The gap is used not only in inductors.
+It is also often introduced in transformers to increase working flux swing in single-ended topologies, to store more energy in magnetizing inductance, and to stabilize the inductance value.

 For powder metal cores with a distributed gap and soft saturation curve, the calculation process may take several iterations.
 In short, you can first pick a core based on desired L×Ipk2

-by using manufacturer's recommendations.
+by using manufacturer's charts.
 Then determine the turns

-(oersteds), determine the rolloff in percentage of initial permeability, and correct the turns for the desired L.
+(Oersted), determine the roll-off in percentage of initial permeability, and correct the turns for the desired L.

 Another important constrain to be aware of is a maximum "hot spot" temperature rise.
 S.A.Mulder proposed in a Phillips App Note (1990) an empirical formula for thermal resistance of a wire-wound transformer measured at the hot spot: Rth≈(53...61)×Ve-0.54 o